 The Principal Investigator (PI) bears ultimate responsibility for all activities associated with the conduct of a research project, including compliance with federal, state and local laws, institutional policies and ethical principles.
 The PI remains ultimately responsible even when some aspects of the research are delegated to other members of the study team.

-Graduate students/trainees are permitted to serve in the role of PI, but must have a faculty advisor who shares in the student’s responsibility for the conduct of the research.
-Undergraduate students/trainees may be permitted to serve in the role of PI on minimal risk studies only and must have a faculty advisor who shares in the student’s responsibility for the conduct of the research.
+Students/trainees (i.e., undergraduate students, graduate students, postdoctoral fellows, and other individual in programs designed to provide non-independent research experiences) are permitted to serve in the role of PI, but must have a faculty advisor (FA) who shares in the student’s/trainee's responsibility for the conduct of the research.
+Undergraduate students may be permitted to serve in the role of PI on minimal risk studies only and must have a faculty advisor who shares in the student’s responsibility for the conduct of the research.

 Each Co-I must explicitly acknowledge to the Institutional Review Board (IRB) their participation as a Co-Investigator on the study and will be asked to acknowledge their addition to or deletion from any existing IRB-approved study.
 Co-Is will be notified of, but will not be required to acknowledge, submissions from the PI to the IRB, such as amendments, adverse event reports, scheduled continuation reviews, and terminations, and any related communications regarding such submissions.

 "Subinvestigator" is a term specific to FDA-regulated studies.
 It identifies study team members who make critical clinical trial-related procedures and/or to make important trial-related decisions.
-Generally, these are also study Co-Is but may also include study team members with critical and important trial-related roles.
+Generally, these are also study Co-Is, but other study team members with critical and important trial-related roles may serve as Subinvestigators.

 Other Key Personnel include individuals who contribute to the scientific development or execution of a study in a substantive, measurable way.
 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level are sometimes considered Key Personnel depending on their involvement in a project.
 Research fellows, residents, associates and consultants may be Key Personnel.